nextstrain/ncov/narratives/ncov_trees-background_it.md

 </p>
 <p>
 <!-- Above, we see an illustration with a phylogenetic tree on the left, where mutations are shown as colored circles.
 On the right are the corresponding sequences, also with mutations shown as colored circles.
 We can see that sequences that share the same mutations group together.
 When sequences appear linked by a flat vertical line, like A and B, this means there are no differences between them – their sequences are identical. -->
-In alto, sulla sinistra, si vede un' illustrazione con un albero filogenetico in cui le mutazioni sono indicate come cerchi colorati.
+In alto, sulla sinistra, si vede un'illustrazione con un albero filogenetico in cui le mutazioni sono indicate come cerchi colorati.
 Sulla destra vengono riportate le sequenze corrispondenti, con le mutazioni evidenziate nello stesso colore dei cerchi.
 Si vede chiaramente che le sequenze che condividono le stesse mutazioni stanno nello stesso gruppo.
 Quando le sequenze appaiono legate de una riga verticale, come A e B, significa che non ci sono differenze tra loro - queste sequenze sono identiche.
 <br><br>
 <!--When a sequence sits on a long line on its own, like C or E, this means it has unique mutations not found in other sequences.
 The longer the line, the more mutations. -->
 Quando una sequenza si trova da sola in fondo ad una lunga linea, come C o E, significa che ha mutazioni uniche che non sono state trovate in altre sequenze.
-Quanto più lunga la linea, più grande il numero di mutazioni.
+Quanto più è lunga la linea, più è grande il numero di mutazioni.
 <!-- AL: significa che ha mutazioni uniche -->
 <!-- A and B also have unique mutations (the green circle) not shared by the other sequences, but they are identical to each other.-->
 Anche A e B hanno mutazioni uniche (il cerchio verde) che non sono condivise da altre sequenze, ma sono identiche tra di loro